stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 Compile and link your code with `custom/long_double.c`.

-The range of a numerical type can be restricted with a typedef:
+The range of a typedef-defined numerical type can be restricted:

     typedef int ns__narrow -10:10;